covarep/covarep/vocoder/hmpd/README.txt

 Implications/Remarks:
-    * It should drop the computation time of the synthesis to ~35% of the original time, making it real-time for a state-of-the-art machine (2014).
+    * It should drop the computation time of the synthesis to ~35% of the original time, making it real-time for a state-of-the-art machine (2012).
-    * It almost does not affect the computation time of the analysis step.
+    * It almost does NOT affect the computation time of the analysis step.
-    * This replace some spline interpolations by linear interpolation.
+    * This replaces some spline interpolations by linear interpolation.
       (e.g. RPS interpolation).
 Thus, creating steps in the frequency tracks of the harmonics.
 Though, to my best experience, I've never heard any difference.
-    * Similarly to the options above, a good practice would be to develope prototypes with the speed up optins of HMPD, but the final results should be obtained without using any options, as in [1,2,3,4].
+    * Similarly to the options above, a good practice would be to develop prototypes with the speed up options of HMPD, but the final results should be obtained without using any options, as in [1,2,3,4].